Griffin Music

 Between 1991 and 1995, Griffin Music would become one of the largest independent record labels in the United States, releasing back catalog of many European classic rock artists such as Anderson Bruford Wakeman Howe, Motörhead, Denny Laine, Roy Harper, Uriah Heep, Wishbone Ash, Rick Wakeman, Fish, Mike Oldfield, Jethro Tull, Pete Best, The Quarry Men, Budgie, XTC, Nazareth, Hawkwind, Tangerine Dream, Steve Hillage, Status Quo, Strawbs, UFO, The Sensational Alex Harvey Band and dozens of others.

 In 1993, Griffin Music secured the license to manufacture and distribute a portion of the BBC in Concert series in North America.
 Later, Godwin and partner Neale Parker would form Griffin Video which would include many of the same bands' various concert videos.

-The biggest release by Griffin Music came in March 1995 when the label released the first in what was to have been a multi-album deal, David Bowie Santa Monica '72.
+The biggest release by Griffin Music came in March 1995 when the label released the first in what was to have been a multi-album deal, David Bowie's Santa Monica '72.
 The album shipped 25,000 units but was withdrawn after only four days.
 Despite Griffin paying a large advance for the Bowie catalog, the license was challenged and a lengthy litigation ensued with Griffin Music as the plaintiff.
 The remaining albums by David Bowie and John Mellencamp were never released.
 As a result of the drain on the company caused by the litigation Griffin Music was bought in 1997 by Tango Music after filing Chapter 11 bankruptcy.

-On January 2, 2020, Griffin Music was registered as Griffin Music Group in Canada under new ownership and management (Ryan Harvey-MacIntyre) and operates once again as a Canadian Independent Record label.
+On January 2, 2020, Griffin Music was registered as Griffin Music Group in Canada under new ownership and management (Ryan Harvey-MacIntyre) and operates once again as a Canadian independent record label.
 Although using the same name it has no connection with the original label.